hilyafadhilah/bnmofin-api/README.md

 - `seed:run`: Run the seeder & seeder info, regardless of `SEED_DATA`
   and `SEED_INFO` environment settings.
 Beware when running on production.
-- `seed:run`: Only run seeder info.
+- `seed:info`: Only run seeder info.
 - `storage:clear`: Delete all files from google storage "directory" (which can be defined with `GOOGLE_STORAGE_PREFIX`)

+> For these scripts to run properly the related environment variables need to
+> be set

 ## Documentation